GarrettS/OpenSourceLearning/README.md

 Teacher receives payment after lesson is completed via the app.

 ## User story: Join & Publish to a Community
-User automatically joins communities based on each subject of declared interest (Japanese Language, Guitar Building, Life Planning).
-Community feeds are displayed in the user's "Moments" tab.
-Users can unsubscribe from any community at any time.
-User can read, comment on, and create community posts for each community he belongs to.
+Community feeds displayed in the user's "Moments" tab can be filtered by feed and searched.
+User can read, comment, and create new moments for each community he belongs to.
+Moments can have media (images and up to 60s video & audio).
+Users can purchase storage space to store media on our cloud.

 ** Lesson Features **